yukarpenko/vhlle/README.txt

 <IS-file> is the file name of an initial state table.
 This file has to be supplied
  for all but the simplest initial state options (optical Glauber or Gubser).
 <output-directory> is the directory to write the output files into.
 If the directory
  does not exist, it will be created.
+If not specified a 'data' subfolder in the current directory will be created or used if already existing.

  A sample command:
  ./hlle_visc -params params/glissRHIC/gliss2RHIC.20-30 -system RHIC200 -ISinput ic/glissando/sources.RHIC.20-30.dat -outputDir output/RHIC.20-30